javascript-studio/studio-log/README.md

 - `ns: false` hide namespaces
 - `data: false` hide data
 - `stack: style` with these stack styles:
-    - `false: hide the error entirely
+    - `false`: hide the error entirely
     - `message` only show the error message
     - `peek` show the message and the first line of the trace (default)
     - `full` show the message and the full trace